moraneus/TP-DejaVu/README.md

 ## Overview

 DejaVu is a program written in Scala for monitoring event streams (traces) against temporal logic formulas.
 The formulas are written in a first-order past time linear temporal logic, with the addition of macros and recursive rules.
 The logic also supports reasoning about time.
+DejaVu contributors are [Klaus Havelund](http://www.havelund.com), [Doron Peled](http://u.cs.biu.ac.il/~doronp) and [Dogan Ulus](https://www.linkedin.com/in/doganulus). iPRV DejaVu is an extension of DejaVu that supports prediction of the next k events.

 An example of a property in its most basic form is the following: